IBM/taxinomitis/DEPLOYMENT.md

 ---
 ## Where third-party APIs are accessed

-Data from third-party services (Twitter and Wikipedia) is made available in Scratch through **mlforkids-proxies**. *This is an nginx proxy, and is described in more detail in a blog post on [using nginx for caching API proxies](https://dalelane.co.uk/blog/?p=3646).*
+Data from third-party services (Spotify and Wikipedia) is made available in Scratch through **mlforkids-proxies**. *This is an nginx proxy, and is described in more detail in a blog post on [using nginx for caching API proxies](https://dalelane.co.uk/blog/?p=3646).*

 ![deployment components](./docs/05-third-party.png)